What is a stillbirth?

 - Major injury or trauma to the mother's abdomen (the tummy area).

-You should be checked early in pregnancy for potential problems.
-This is so that they can be closely monitored.
 Your doctor and midwife will talk with you about monitoring and the best timing for the birth of your baby.

 Can the risk of a stillbirth be reduced?

-- Go to your antenatal appointments, where your doctor or midwife can check your baby's growth.
-Regular ultrasound scans may be recommended if your baby isn't growing as expected.
+Go to your antenatal appointments, where your doctor or midwife can check your baby's growth.

-- Be aware of your baby's movements, especially in the third trimester.
 Get to know the usual pattern of your baby's movements.
 If you think your baby's movements have changed, speak to your doctor or midwife immediately.

-- Go to sleep on your side as your pregnancy progresses, especially from 28 weeks.
-Lying on your back puts pressure on major blood vessels.
-This can reduce the flow of blood to your womb and restrict your baby's oxygen supply.
-Research has shown that going to sleep on your side can halve the risk of stillbirth compared to going to sleep on your back.
+Research has shown that going to sleep on your side can reduce the risk of stillbirth compared to going to sleep on your back.

 When should I see my doctor?

-- you have a fever or chills
+- have a fever or chills

-- you sense that something doesn't feel right
+- sense that something doesn't feel right

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.